-The Breech Hall of Fame was created to honor Drury alumni and faculty for outstanding professional achievement in the field of business.
+The Breech Hall of Fame was created to honor Drury alumni, trustees, and faculty for outstanding professional achievement in the field of business.
 Drury’s Breech School of Business Administration is one of the Midwest ‘s best business schools, and is recognized as one of the finest in the country associated with a small university.
 The reputation of the Breech School has grown tremendously since its inception in 1957 due, in part, to the success of its alumni.
 Majors associated with the Breech School of Business Administration benefit immeasurably from Drury’s liberal arts curriculum, which guides students to self-knowledge and an understanding of their place in our global society.
 Business students emerge from Drury as thoughtful leaders and insightful decision-makers, attuned to the ever-changing trends and demands of business.
 Inductees into the Hall must have made a significant, positive impact in the field of business through exemplary leadership, have demonstrated professional conduct consistent with the mission of the University and the Breech School of Business Administration, and have demonstrated a concern for improving their communities.

 Beth Pile ’80